 Overseed your lawn: Most Pacific Northwest lawns will have cool-season grasses, so autumn the best time to overseed or grow a new lawn from scratch.
 Plan carefully; your new grass needs at least a month before your first average first frost so it can get established.

 Attack perennial weeds: Most perennial lawn weeds, such as dandelions and ground ivy, are most susceptible to attack in fall.
-Treat them with a broadleaf herbicide (there are chemical and organic choices available) or pull them by hand.
+Treat them as part of your lawn maintenance with a broadleaf herbicide (there are chemical and organic choices available) or pull them by hand.